 The report also provides the transmission transfer capability used for determining the maximum import/export market schedule between Ontario and an intertie zone.
 (Transmission transfer capability or TTC IN refers to flows from the external intertie zone into Ontario).

-This report is usually available to all market participants on a daily basis by approximately 06:30 EST. The report looks backward for 60 days to ensure that any revisions to the schedule or flows are captured in the report.
+This report is usually available on a daily basis by approximately 06:30 EST. The report looks backward for 60 days to ensure that any revisions to the schedule or flows are captured in the report.

-Post Auction Sales and Price Report
+2.8.2.5 TRA Post MCP Report

-In the Public Reports Parent Directory, there are separate “Post Auction Sales and Price Reports” for each round offered for long-term (LT) TR auctions and short-term (ST) TR auctions.
+In the Public Reports Parent Directory, there are separate “TRA Post Auction MCP Reports” for each round offered for long-term (LT) TR auctions and short-term (ST) TR auctions.
 For example, Long-Term Auction Round 1 reports are labelled TRAPostauctionMCPLTr1, Long-Term Auction Round 2 reports are labelled TRAPostauctionMCPLTr2, and Short-Term Auction Reports are labelled TRAPostauctionMCPST.

-The “Post Auction Sales and Price Report” provides overall TR auction results after the TR auction round has been completed.
-The report identifies the total number of TR awarded and the associated TR market clearing price for a particular path in a TR auction round.
+The “TRA Post Auction MCP Report” provides overall TR auction results after the TR auction round has been completed.
+The report identifies the total number of TRs awarded and the associated TR market clearing price for a particular path in a TR auction round.

 The report is usually available within 1 hour of the completion of a TR auction (but must be available within 24 hours).